chilledornaments/bashS3backup/README.md

 `twilio_acct_sid` is, well, your Twilio account SID.

 `auth_token` is your Twilio auth token.

+`sms` isn't required.
+It's an example of how you would set a variable message body.
+Bash doesn't expand single-quoted variables, so the cURL request has to be double quoted.

 ## To and From Numbers
 Fill these in on your own.
 You'll need to preface them with `+` and the country code (i.e. +11231231234)